yhfudev/python-agilenet/README.md

 The AgileNet utilizes a terminal console to set up the devices, either through a direct connection to the UART/RS-323 or a software bridged port.
 It is crucial to ensure an uninterrupted connection between the software and the device, even during device reboots.

-In the case of OpenWRT devices, connecting the WAN port to a network with internet access is essential.
-This requirement is necessary for the installation of some required packages, such as `luci-ssl`, during the setup process.
+In the case of OpenWRT devices, connecting the WAN port to a network with internet access is essential if some required packages are not included in the flash image.
+This requirement is necessary for the installation of certain packages, such as `luci-ssl`, during the setup process.
 The installation of these packages is critical and can only be carried out when there is an active internet connection.
+Alternatively, you can also re-pack a customized ROM image by yourself, including all the necessary packages for your specific usage, and then flash it onto the device.
+This eliminates the need to connect to the internet for downloading packages during the device configuration using this tool.

 ### Initialize a Python environment